-Application Fee (To accompany Application Form)\$ 10.00 Tuition Fee for the Academic Year 1,200.00 Contingent Deposit This deposit will be required of first and second year students to cover breakage of apparatus and damage to building, and will be returned, less the charges, at the close of the academic year.
-10.00 Breakage Fee.
-This fee will be required of third and fourth year students at the be- ginning of each academic year and is not returnable.
-10.00 Diploma Fee (Charged to graduating students, payable during the third quarter).....
+Application Fee (To accompany Application Form)\$ 10.00 Tuition Fee for the Academic Year\$ This tuition fee may be paid in equal installments at the beginning of each term.
+Any student who has failed to pay tuition and other fees ten days after they are due will be excluded from classes, except when under unusual circumstances an extension of time is allowed by the Dean.
+An arrearage in tuition for any session must be paid before admission to the succeeding session.
+1,200.00 Contingent Deposit This deposit will be required of first and second year students to cover breakage of apparatus and damage to building, and will be returned, 10.00 ginning of each academic year and is not returnable.

+Diploma Fee (Charged to graduating students, payable during the third)

-First-year medical students who are also senior in absentia students at Vanderbilt University are required by the College of Arts and Science to Pay a \$60 senior in absentia fee.
+First-year medical students who are also senior in absentia students at Vanderbilt University are required by the College of Arts and Science to pay a \$60 senior in absentia fee.